Deadline extended to July 15, 2019, for Submitting Dissertations for Consideration for the

-The awardee will receive $1,000 at the time the award is presented at the annual meeting.
+The awardee will receive $1,000 at the time the award is presented at the annual meeting in Boston, Massachusetts, in January 2020.
 Receipt of the award and the monetary prize are no longer dependent upon publication of the dissertation with the University Press of Florida.
 Awardees may take their dissertation to any press, including SHA.

 – receive the endorsement of the society and an associate editor to guide them through the publication process